pymeasure/leco-protocol/messages.md

 # Messages
-An ECP Message is one set of data transmitted from one Component to another.
+A LECO Message is one set of data transmitted from one Component to another.
 It consists of a Header with some metadata (e.g. routing information needed for message delivery), an optional Payload, and a checksum to verify Message integrity.

 :::{admonition} Note